memc-rs/memc-rs/CONTRIBUTING.md

 ## Conduct

-The memcrs project adheres to the [Rust Code of Conduct][coc].
+The Memcrs project adheres to the [Rust Code of Conduct][coc].
 This describes the _minimum_ behavior expected from all contributors.

 [coc]: https://github.com/rust-lang/rust/blob/master/CODE_OF_CONDUCT.md